emayal/Sonny_2017_Custom_Saves/README.md

 - [Zone 8](./Zone_8/README.md)

+## Instructions

+Place these custom save files in the save folder, and rename them to "SN1_", "SN2_" or "SN3_".

+Sonny has been added as a party member, because you need to have them active in order to pass Vendara 1 in Zone 1.
+They do not have any abilities coded as an A.I. unit, so they are basically just a useless meat shield outside of this stage.

+save_reader.py is not complete!!!

 ## Hex colors

 Note that font colors are not visible in Github.
 Use any editor with markdown support instead if you want to read it locally, for example VS Code